35 Metaphors for Smart to Highlight Intelligence

 • “Sarah is a walking encyclopedia when it comes to historical facts.”

-5. As clever as a fox
+5. A clever fox

 • Meaning: Very cunning and intelligent.